webdriverio/webdriverio/docs/guide/testrunner/timeouts.md

 ### WaitForXXX timeout

 WebdriverIO provides multiple commands to wait on elements to reach a certain state (e.g. enabled, visible, existing).
 These commands take a selector argument and a timeout number which declares how long the instance should wait for that element to reach the state.
-The `waitforTimeout` option allows you to set the global timeout for all waitFor commands so you don't need to set the same timeout over and over again:
+The `waitforTimeout` option allows you to set the global timeout for all waitFor commands so you don't need to set the same timeout over and over again.
+Note the lowercase `f`.

 ```js
 // wdio.conf.js